Dunwich: History

-As a legacy of its previous significance, the parliamentary constituency of Dunwich retained the right to send two members to Parliament until the Reform Act 1832 and was one of Britain's most notorious rotten boroughs.
+As a legacy of its previous significance, the parliamentary constituency of Dunwich retained the right to send two members to Parliament until the Reform Act 1832, and it was one of Britain's most notorious rotten boroughs.
+The town hall was lost to the sea, and the corporation moved to a cottage, which survives as the Old Town Hall.

-By the mid-19th century, the population had dwindled to 237 inhabitants and Dunwich was described as a "decayed and disfranchised borough".
-A new church, St James, was built in 1832 after the abandonment of the last of the old churches, All Saints', which had been without a rector since 1755.
+By the mid-19th century, the population had dwindled to 237 inhabitants and Dunwich was described in 1844 as a "decayed and disfranchised borough".
+A new church, St James's, was built in 1832 after the abandonment of the last of the old churches, All Saints', which had been without a rector since 1755.
 All Saints' Church fell into the sea between 1904 and 1919, the last major portion of the tower succumbing on 12 November 1919.
-In 2005 historian Stuart Bacon stated that recent low tides had shown that shipbuilding had previously occurred in the town.
+In 2005, historian Stuart Bacon stated that recent low tides had shown that shipbuilding had previously been undertaken in the town.

 Marine archaeology

 The Dunwich 2008 project funded by English Heritage and the Esmée Fairbairn Foundation was intended to collate all reliable historic mapped data on the same co-ordinate system and combine this with aerial photography and an underwater survey.
 New digital maps were produced by Prof. David Sear of Southampton University, marine archaeologist Stuart Bacon and the Geodata Institute.
 The survey also used multibeam and sidescan sonar to map the seafloor across the entire area of the town.
 These surveys identified a series of ruins that were confirmed by divers who recovered stones with lime mortar still attached.
 The lime mortar matched nearly perfectly with medieval mortar in existing churches on the coast.
-In 2009 Wessex Archaeology working with Professor Sear, captured the highest resolution sidescan images of the town site including the ruins found in 2008.
+In 2009 Wessex Archaeology, working with Professor Sear, captured the highest resolution sidescan images of the town site including the ruins found in 2008.
 Further work in 2010 with BBC Oceans and the BBC One Show used novel acoustic imaging cameras (dual-frequency identification sonar – DIDSON) to film the ruins through the turbid water.
 These clearly showed the jumble of ruined blocks and worked stone associated with medieval church and chapel sites.
 A large survey and updating of the mapped data was commissioned by English Heritage in 2011 and reported in 2012.
 This compiled all previous survey data and enhanced the historical map and coastal pilot charts for the site.
 The results have produced the most comprehensive survey of the Dunwich town site – the largest medieval underwater site in Europe.
 Data from these surveys including maps and images explaining the different technologies are displayed in Dunwich Museum which is accredited by the Museum Archives Libraries Council.
 Details of Dunwich's 800-year battle to protect against coastal erosion are also displayed in the museum and it is hoped more work will be done in future.
 A database of references to Dunwich "designed to aid academic researchers, family historians and students" is available online.